systematic-magic/AgingPubMed/research_papers_html.rst

 12.4.
 Check Materials and Methods section (or its alternatives - see in :ref:`Section Headers<section_headers_html_research_papers>`) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

 12.5.
-Check Author Contributions section for two mandatory notes:
+Check Author Contributions section for two mandatory notes (contact author if either are missing):

 	- Who conducted the experiments